 Application of image correlation to DCB crack propagation tests

-According to the software methodology, after importing the test images and selecting the measurement mesh, a pre-calibration is performed to align the measurement mesh to the reference image.
+According to the software methodology, pre-calibration is performed to align the measurement mesh to the reference image after importing the test images and selecting the measurement mesh.

 It is also possible to visualize the correlation residuals field.
-These residuals provide information on the quality of the computation, and also allow to visualize the crack advancement after the image correlation measurement.
+These residuals provide information on the computation’s quality and allow us to visualize the crack advancement after the image correlation measurement.

 In order to obtain the best possible measurement data, we recommend some good practices for this type of test:

 - Check for consistency between the digital model and the actual specimen (same dimensions, same spatial orientation, etc.).

 - Frame the camera to view a relevant specimen length relative to the length you wish to measure.

 - Make a speckle relevant to the dimensions of the image and the specimen.

 - Set up a solid color background distinct from the specimen.